rownd/ios/README.md

 #### .user
 ```
 public struct UserState {
     public var id: String?                           // The user's ID as known to Rownd
-    public var data: Dictionary<String, Any>    // Contains key/value pairs for the current user
+    public var data: Dictionary<String, AnyCodable>  // Contains key/value pairs for the current user based on your Rownd's app config
     public var redacted: [String]                    // An array of field keys that the current user has disabled your app from accessing
 }
 ```